Manindra Mohan Shrivastava

-Manindra Mohan Shrivastava is an Indian judge who is currently serving as Chief Justice of Madras High Court.
-He is a former Chief Justice of Rajasthan High Court.
-He has previously served as Acting Chief Justice of the Rajasthan High Court thrice before being elevated as Chief Justice.
+Manindra Mohan Shrivastava (born 6 March 1964) is a retired Indian judge who served as Chief Justice of Madras and Rajasthan High Court.
+He has previously served as judge and as Acting Chief Justice of the Rajasthan High Court four times before being elevated as Chief Justice in 2024.
 He is also a former Judge of the Chhattisgarh High Court.
-On 26 May 2025, the Supreme Court collegium recommended swap between chief justices of Rajasthan High Court and Madras High Court and subsequently he was transferred to Madras High Court.